-54. Authority to waive Standing Orders
+51. Authority to waive Standing Orders

-- 54.1 Procurement and Legal Servicers shall, jointly, be informed of, and invited to comment upon, any request to waive these Standing Orders.
-The Section 151 Officer (or Deputy Section 151 Officer during periods of absence) shall be responsible for determining and approving the validity of any such request, with oversight from the Monitoring Officer where necessary. - 54.2 Any request to waive Standing Orders shall be set out in writing with clear reasons why the waiver is necessary and proportionate. - 54.3 No waiver of Standing Orders can be made if it would contravene the PCR 2015 or any other applicable legislation. - 54.4 No waiver can be granted retrospectively. - 54.5 All waivers to these Standing Orders must be reported in writing to Procurement and Legal Services for logging in the register maintained for this purpose.
-This register will be reported upon quarterly as Non-Conformance Events, owing to the fact that no procurement process has been undertaken. - 54.6 For contracts valued at less than the relevant FTS Threshold, the procuring officer may obtain a tender from a single contractor: - 54.6.1 where the reasons provided to the Section 151 Officer, Procurement and Legal Services explain why the services, goods or works can only, or most satisfactorily be provided by that contractor; or - 54.6.2 where a statutory undertaker has an exclusive statutory right to provide the relevant goods, services or works. - 54.7 The procuring Officer must ensure that any contractors invited to submit a tender meet the Council's minimum requirements under Standing Order 24.
+- 51.1 Procurement and Legal Services shall, jointly, be responsible for determining any requests to waive these Standing Orders on behalf of the Section 151 Officer and Monitoring Officer. - 51.2 Any request to waive Standing Orders shall be set out in writing with clear reasons why the waiver is necessary and proportionate. - 51.3 No waiver of Standing Orders can be made if it would contravene the PCR 2015 or any other applicable legislation. - 51.4 No waiver can be granted retrospectively. - 51.5 All waivers to these Standing Orders must be reported in writing to Procurement and Legal Services for logging in the register maintained for this purpose. - 51.6 For contracts valued at less than the relevant EU Threshold, the procuring officer may obtain a tender from a single contractor:

+- 51.6.1 where the reasons provided to the Procurement and Legal Services explain why the services, goods or works can only, or most satisfactorily be provided by that contractor; or - 51.6.2 where a statutory undertaker has an exclusive statutory right to provide the relevant goods, services or works. - 51.7 The procuring officer must ensure that any contractors invited to submit a tender under Standing Order 51.6 meet the Council's minimum requirements under Standing Order 22.